nmaffe/iceboost/README.md

 #### 2. Tandem-X EDEM tiles
 The model needs a Digital Elevation Model.
 We use Tandem-X EDEM.
-To automatically download all but only the necessary tiles that contain glaciers.
 Ensure that you have enough storage space (~600.0 GB).
+To automatically download all but only the necessary tiles that contain glaciers,
 - Run the following:
 ```
 python produce_txtfile_tandemx_rgi_tile_urls --rgi